 Page numbers are to be integrated into the header.
 In addition to the blank cover sheets and the title page all sheets shall be numbered.
-Table of contents, List of Figures, List of Tables, List of Abbreviations should be numbered in roman numerals.
-From Introduction to References should be numbered with Arabic numerals.
+All preliminary pages preceding the actual text must be numbered in roman page numbers (contents, lists of figures and abbreviations), the remaining pages are to be provided with Arabic numerals.